All Episodes

 We only had one minute, and I neglected to tell him that, but he was doing okay on that front.

-He got in there, he got it and got out, but he said something at the beginning that rendered everything else confusing to me.
+But he said something at the beginning that rendered everything else confusing to me.

-He said, You missed the point on something.
+He said, you missed the point on something.

 So I kept waiting for him to say what I got wrong, and he never did.